jitang-github/asegrm/README.md

 conda create --name asegrm python==3.9.18 numpy==1.26.2
 conda activate asegrm
 ~~~~
-Then go into the asegrm folder and perform the following command to install the package dependencies
+Then go into the asegrm folder and execute the following command to install asegrm and the dependencies
 ~~~~
 pip install .
 ~~~~